opus1993/pubrepo/content/post/american-generations/index.md

 resamples.
 Instead, we're looking to see how well our point predictions do at estimating relative entropy across larger areas.
-As such, we don't really care about calculating model metrics for each hexagon, and we'll set our code to only calculate a single metric (root-mean-squared error, or RMSE) to save a little bit of time.
+As such, we don't really care about calculating model metrics for each hexagon, and we'll only calculate a single metric (root-mean-squared error, or RMSE) to save a little bit of time.
 We'll also use the `control_resamples()` function with `save_pred = TRUE` to make sure we keep the predictions we're making across each resample.
-We can add these predictions as a new column to our resamples using the following:

 The `riemann_resamples` object now includes both our original resamples as well as the predictions generated from each run of the model.
-We can use the following code to "unnest" our predictions and estimate both the average "true" relative_entropy and our average prediction at each
+We then "unnest" our predictions and estimate both the average "true" relative_entropy and our average prediction at each hexagon:
-hexagon:

     # A tibble: 6 x 3
       cellsize mean_relative_entropy mean_pred